ravishbhupesh/learnkubernetes/README.md

 - zodiac-app

 Sample application to create a docker container.
 This app return your sun sign based on the month and day passed in the URL.
-See Uage below.
+See Usage below.

-Ro create docker images use the following command from the root folder -> docker build -t ravishbhupesh/zodiac-app:1.0 .
+To create docker image use the following command from the root folder -> docker build -t ravishbhupesh/zodiac-app:1.0 .

 docker build -t <TAG_NAME>:<VERSION> .